26 January 2021

 According to Levi, "Dedicate your Heart" means that an idealized world is the only one worth dying and giving up your dreams for.
 What does this mean?
 It means that if the world hasn't become an ideal place yet, the Survey Corps' duty isn't over.
 This means that Erwin's dream (for an ideal world) goes beyond the basement.
 Four years ago, Levi said that he saved Armin NOT for humanity's sake.
 He also said that he did not expect Armin to fill Erwin's role, but now he admits that he kinda does.
 He saved Armin not because Armin is Armin but because he "has the same look in his eyes as Erwin" = he entrusted the future to Armin to carry on the Utopia dream of his comrades.
 Instead of choosing "that kid who had the same look in his eyes as Erwin", he could've simply chosen Erwin and given the world a better chance.

-Conclusion: Philosophical bullshit always destroys itself with ironies and contradictions.
+Conclusion: Philosophical bullshit always destroys itself with irony and contradictions.

 FROM THE WRITING STANDPOINT